CAS-CLab/OISR-PyTorch/NTIRE2019/README.md

 In this case, we apply the channel attention module (similar to SE/CBAM) to the RK-3 block.

 ### Loss Function :
-We use smooth L1 loss in this competition:
+Inspired by the `smoothL1loss` in object detection, we use smooth L1 loss in this competition:

 ![equation](http://latex.codecogs.com/gif.latex?z_{i}=0.5(x_i-y_i)^2,&\text{if}|x_i-y_i|<1)

 ![equation](http://latex.codecogs.com/gif.latex?z_{i}=|x_i-y_i|-0.5,&\text{otherwise})

 ### Pre-trained models :
 [Baidu Pan]()
 [OneDrive]()